This creamy broccoli soup is easy to make from scratch with simple ingredients and in just 30 minutes.

-Since we pledged to eat more veggies, soups have become staples in our kitchen.
+Since we are trying to eat more veggies, soups have become a staple in our kitchen.

 Broccoli